crossbario/autobahn-js/README.md

 ### Session Open

-To check if a session is open (that is, successfully joined to a realm):
+A read-only property that signal if the session is open and attached to a realm.

     Session.isOpen

 ### Session ID

-A Session's ID is available (read-only) when the session is open:
+A read-only property with the sessions ID.

     Session.id

 ### Session Realm

-A Session's realm is available (read-only) when the session is open:
+A read-only property with the realm the session is attached to.

     Session.realm

 ### Supported Roles & Features

-All roles and features supported by both peers of a session can be accessed:
+A read-only property with all roles and features supported by both peers of the session.

 	Session.features

 ### Deferreds

-Create a new Deferred of the same class as used by the library itself:
+A factory function to create new Deferred of the same class as used by the library itself.

-	Session.defer()

-This returns a new deferred, e.g. a whenjs deferred or a deferred based on ES6 promises.
+	Session.defer

+### Active Subscriptions

+A read-only property with a list of all subscriptions currently active on the session.

+    Session.subscriptions

+### Active Registrations

+A read-only property with a list of all registrations currently active on the session.

+    Session.registrations

 ## Subscribe